XRTK/com.xrtk.core/articles/platforms/windowsmixedreality.md

 For HoloLens 1 / 2

-* Ensure you have correctly setup the Device portal on the device and it is accessbile
+* Ensure you have correctly setup the Device portal on the device and it is accessible
 * For builds, you will need to open the Visual Studio project and package the solution for HoloLens

 ---